-When physicians and other healthcare professionals need to update their demographic information (e.g., correct a provider practice name or address, add physicians to a practice, update facility hours of operation, notify that the practice is accepting new patients, etc.), they can do so through Availity.com or they can refer to this list of contacts by region.
+When physicians and other healthcare professionals need to update their demographic information (e.g., correct a provider practice name or address, add physicians to a practice, update facility hours of operation, notify that the practice is accepting new patients, etc.), they can refer to this list of contacts by region.
 Submitting these updates to the correct contact will help Humana quickly update its provider directories, which means Humana members can easily locate the correct information.
 Practitioners are encouraged to provide their race and ethnicity for Humana to reference when a member calls requesting a practitioner with the same race, ethnicity and/or language as themselves.
 Race and ethnicity will not be included in provider directories.